KVScrypto/CRYPTO/README.md

 The objective of this Project is to Explore Historical Prices of some Popular Cryptocurrencies and  develop a predictive  model for prices by leveraging Time Series Analysis, Deep Learning techniques and Sentiment Analysis.

-1.Initially we will be   starting with Time Series with models like ARIMA , ARIMAX and SARIMAX.
+1. Initially we will be   starting with Time Series with models like ARIMA , ARIMAX and SARIMAX.
-2.Then we will move towards some Deep learning models like LSTM 3.Then we will try to include Sentiment Analysis in our model to Improve our Prediction.
+2. Then we will move towards some Deep learning models like LSTM
+3. Then we will try to include Sentiment Analysis in our model to Improve our Prediction.

 Another part of the first phase is  to collect data for the **sentiment analysis** using Twitter’s streaming API was used in combination with **Tweepy** .
 Tweepy is an open source framework written